 Betta fish are often housed in bowls.
-That means no filter, and no heater.
-Even people who keep Betta fish in small tanks rarely provide filtration or heated water, and they survive for the most part.
+That means no filter and no heater.
+Even people who keep betta fish in small tanks rarely provide filtration or heated water, and they survive for the most part.

-Really, this is what makes the Betta so popular.
-For beginning fish keepers, kids, college students and others who don't feel like dealing with the maintenance requirements of a real aquarium, the Betta is a way to have a pet fish without all the hassles of having a pet fish.
+Really, this is what makes the betta so popular.
+For beginning fish keepers, kids, college students, and others who don't feel like dealing with the maintenance requirements of a real aquarium, the betta is a way to have a pet fish without all the hassles of having a pet fish.

-Unfortunately, these same Betta owners later end up wondering why their fish appears perpetually stressed, or suffers from some malady such as fin rot.
+Unfortunately, these same betta owners later end up wondering why their fish appears perpetually stressed, or suffers from some malady such as fin rot.
 Betta may survive in bowls of stagnant water, but that doesn't mean they are thriving.

-Cold temperatures and dirty water can cause stress for your Betta and make him more likely to get sick and die before his time.
-But this doesn't mean you can't keep your Betta in an unfiltered, unheated tank.
-It just means you need to fully understand the requirements of your Betta fish before deciding if that is the correct decision.
+Cold temperatures and dirty water can cause stress and make it more like your betta will die before his time.
+But this doesn't mean you can't keep your betta in an unfiltered, unheated tank.
+It just means you need to fully understand the requirements of your betta fish before deciding if that is the correct decision.

-How is the Betta Different from Other Fish?
+How Are Bettas Different From Other Fish?

-What makes us think it's okay to keep a Betta in a bowl, anyway?
+What makes us think it's okay to keep a betta in a bowl, anyway?
 We'd never consider putting any other tropical fish in a tiny bowl without a filter.

 Betta fish do have physiologies that allow them to survive in low-oxygen environments in the wild.
-They are anabantids, or labyrinth fish, and they can come to the surface to take a gulp of air when they need it.
+They are anabantids or labyrinth fish, and they can come to the surface to take a gulp of air when they need it.

-By the way, this is just one more reason keeping a Betta in a plant vase is a really stupid idea.
-Your Betta fish needs access to the water surface!
+By the way, this is just one more reason keeping a betta in a plant vase is a really stupid idea.
+Your betta fish needs access to the water surface!

 In other words, they have evolved to take in air, not just rely on the oxygen in the water, so they can survive harsh conditions.